 The first step of making herb infused vinegars, whether with herbs or the blossoms, is to pluck them and rinse them with cold water.
 You don’t want any dirt or critters in your vinegar, do you?

-You warm up your white wine vinegar, but do not boil it.
+You then warm up your white wine vinegar, but do not boil it.
 You want a slow infusion of the blossoms into the vinegar, not a hard shock to completely destroy them.

-Strain your herbs and fill your jar with as many blossoms as you can, then pour the warm vinegar in until your jar is full.
+Strain your freshly cleaned herbs and fill your jar with as many blossoms as you can, then pour the warm vinegar in until your jar is full.
 You will need to push down the blossoms as they float to the top so they can soak up the vinegar.

 After your vinegar has cooled, seal the lid and wait about two weeks.
 Strain and discard the sad looking blossoms and enjoy your beautiful new herb infused vinegar.
 The very first picture at the top of this post shows you the glorious fuchsia color the vinegar transforms into after the two week wait.

 This is my chive blossom vinegar and it produced a gorgeous rosé color.
 I wish I had more blossoms so I could have made a larger batch of the chive infused vinegar.
 I had forgotten that my Asian market typically sells chive blossom by the bunch.
 Next time, I’ll grab it!

 I used whatever white wine vinegar I had in my cabinet.
 But, the general thought process is that you should choose a high quality white wine, champagne or cider vinegar for herb infused vinegars for optimal flavor.
-You can bet that I will be hunting down more vinegar to use in my next batch!
+Avoid using the cheap plain vinegar.